iamfaisalkhan/CarND-Advanced-Lane-Lines/README.md

 ####5.
 Radius of the Curvature.

 The radius of the curvature of the road is computed using the formula given here [4].
-The implemenation is given in `pipeline.py:process()-line#107-117`.
+The implementation is given in `pipeline.py:process()-line#107-117`.

 ####6.
 Final Result.